aws/amazon-neptune-jdbc-driver/markdown/bi-tools/DBeaver.md

 Before proceeding, ensure you have [configured your environment](../setup/configuration.md).

-Download the latest version of [DBeaver](https://dbeaver.io/ to use the Driver in DBeaver.
+Download the latest version of [DBeaver](https://dbeaver.io/) to use the Driver in DBeaver.

-**For Mac you must launch your BI tool through terminal to have the environment variables loaded.**

 #### Adding the Amazon Neptune JDBC Driver to DBeaver